Basic Brackets of a 2D Model for the Hodge Theory without its Canonical Conjugate Momenta: Canonical brackets: symmetry considerations

 At this juncture, let us take an example $\big($i.e. $s_b A_\mu = \partial_\mu C \big)$ to make it clear that the symmetry principles dictate the structure of the canonical brackets.
-This aspect of our derivation is the key feature of our quantization scheme which is completely different from the canonical method of quantization scheme.
-Mathematically, this symmetry transformation can be expressed as$^{[14]}$
+Mathematically, this symmetry transformation can be expressed as [23]

-Now taking the normal mode expansions for $A_\mu $ and $C$ [from equation (15)], it is clear that we have the following relationships
+Now taking the normal mode expansions for $A_\mu $ and $C$ [from equation (8)], it is clear that we have the following relationships

-Plugging in the expression for $Q_b$ in terms of the creation and annihilation operators [cf. (16)], we obtain
+Plugging in the expression for $Q_b$ in terms of the creation and annihilation operators [cf. (9)], we obtain